-In our latest installment, Brian Mann profiles Sabrina Jones, a political artist in Saratoga County who's using comic books to capture the complicated, painful history of America's era of mass incarceration.
+Sabrina Jones is a political artist who spends each summer in Saratoga County and she'll speak tonight at at 7:30 pm at Bluseed Studio in Saranac Lake.
+Jones uses comic books to capture the complicated, painful history of America's four-decade long era of mass incarceration.
 Go to full article

 Richie Rich was one of the characters that Couchey drew for Harvey Comics (Photos: Brian Mann)